tshort/COMTRADE.jl/README.md

 DataFrame columns as symbols for column names that are not standard.
 An example is `S"V(A)"`.

+For storing timestamps, a `DateTimeMicro` type is provided with microsecond precision.

 Here are some limitations in the current version:

 * Writing isn't supported.